EverettCooley/Blog/README.md

 # Blog
-Client and server of a blog using Postgres, Express, ReactJS and Node (PERN stack).
+A blog that allows the user to make, read, "like", and comment on other users post.
+Build server and client using ReactJS, Postgres, NodeJS, and ExpressJS (PERN stack).
+Deployed on an AWS ec2 instance running Nginx.
+### live demo at everettcooley.com

 ## Usage
 Navigate to the server folder and run npx nodemon server.js.